jfcloutier/karma_system/design_notes/experiences.md

 ### activation

+> The experience of recent planned executions on a goal (observed activations fade over timeframes).

 A dynamic CA receives events from the execution of directives it sent to its umwelt CAs.
 For each such received event, the CA adds cumulates an observation.
-Equivalent (repeated) activation observations are counted and combined into an activation experience.
+Equivalent (repeated) and recent activation observations are counted and combined into an activation experience.

 * What
   * A property
-* Observed as `activation(Object, Value)` where
+* Predicate `activation(Object, Value)` where
-  * `Object` is a unique subject created from
-    * `execution(Executed)` - how many objects connect to/from a given object via a given relation
+  * `Object` synthesizes identical, recent activation observations
   * `Value` is the number of executions
-  * `Executed` is a GoalId or Action

 ### count